nclsjstnn/arm-icecast/README.md

 # Credits

 This dockerfile is based on the [alpine-icecast image](https://hub.docker.com/r/vitiman/alpine-icecast/).
-Changes has been made to compile using a raspberrypi
+Changes has been made to compile with an IoT device with an ARMv7 architecture like the RaspberryPi 3